-This dialog provides a detailed look at the symptomatic expressions of rheumatoid arthritic processes.
+This dialog provides a detailed look at the symptomatic expressions of rheumatoid arthritic processes and how each patient might have very case-specific expressions and progression of rheumatoid arthritis.

 Here are some of the many typical symptoms of rheumatoid arthritis displayed in the physical body: